swenson/sort/README.rst

 Tim sort is not as good if memory movement is many orders of magnitude more expensive than comparisons (like, many more than for normal int and double).
 If so, then quick sort is probably your routine.
+On the other hand, Tim sort does extremely well if the comparison operator is very expensive, since it strives hard to minimize comparisons.

 Here is the output of demo.c, which will give you the timings for a run of 10,000 things on my old Mac Pro (2006-era 2.66 GHz Xeons, 64-bit) on OS X 10.6: